 The high number of draws was not entirely unexpected.
-In fact, it is one of the biggest problems in competitive Hive games.10 It was even more common when players could place their Queens on their first turn.
-Ever since that move was made illegal, the number of draws has slightly declined but are still not uncommon.11 It has been openly discussed on forums that the rules should be tightened even more in order to further avoid ties.12 This was then further added to by the restrictions in the AI.

-All the tests with changes within the defensive strategy when playing as white resulted in deadlock ties, wherein both AI controlled players started to repeat their actions cyclically.
+In fact, it is one of the biggest problems in competitive Hive games.
+10 It was even more common when players could place their Queens on their first turn.
+Ever since that move was made illegal, the number of draws has slightly declined but are still not uncommon.11 It has been openly discussed on forums that the rules should be tightened even more in order to further avoid ties.
+12 All the tests with changes within the defensive strategy when playing as white resulted in deadlock ties, wherein both AI controlled players started to repeat their actions cyclically.
 When the defensive strategy was tested as black on the other hand, it performed better with four recorded wins.
 The first two wins was the result of the defensive AI almost entirely neglecting how surrounded its Queen was and focused only on circling as defence and then spending the rest of its time trying to surround the opponents Queen.
 The other two were the results of the defensive AIs extensive use of circling which made the offensive opponent try to pin too many pieces which spread out the playing field extensively and left an opening for the defensive strategy to move in on the offensives' Queen.
 When the offensive AI was put to the test, it only managed one victory against 23 ties.
 All ties were results of deadlocks since the offensive AI was unable to compute enough moves into the future to find a set of moves that would lead to victory.
 Why the one win did appear is probably because of its obscene high value given for pieces next to the opponents Queen making it focus everything on getting more pieces into those positions and neglecting everything else.
 From these results we can conclude that the defensive strategy most likely is more efficient.
-Every draw showed that the offensive strategy was unable to break
+Every draw showed that the offensive strategy was unable to break the defence of the defensive one.
+It is quite possible that the offensive strategy could have defeated the defensive strategy if it evaluated more possible future moves.
+This would have allowed it to plan its attack